rr15rr/Python-PS/README.md

 2. Real-time Payment simulation
 3. Sale commission option

-Hope it is useful, if there is any change you want to make feel free to add a pull request or contact me.
+Thanks for visiting my profile, if there is any change you want to make feel free to add a pull request or contact me.

+Creator: Rafael Rodriguez

 Contact: rafarsmb07@gmail.com